 4. Let go of your expectations and dreams

 We all have dreams and expectations for our children, but at some point we must let go of them and let our children live their own lives.

 I always assumed that all of my children would go onto university.
 As it happens two of them chose to go straight from high school into the work force.
 I was terribly disappointed and worried that they would not be able to get a good job.

 For a while I pestered both boys about their choices and tried to persuade them to go to school.
 Eventually it dawned on me that I was pushing MY expectations on them and that wasn’t fair.

 Today both of my boys are making their way in the world just fine and in fact one of them just landed his dream job.
 I needed to get out of the way and respect their choices.

 5. Let go of your fears

-6. Be mindful of what could be behind your child’s behavior
+6. Be mindful of the underlying causes of your child’s behavior

 I would also watch for mental illness and signs that a child is being bullied or abused.